formelio/go-fhir/README.md

 This library was generated using the definitions found in [HL7](https://www.hl7.org/fhir/STU3/).

 ## Functionalities
-1. Support of all of the fields found in the definitions of the resources.
+1. All of the fields found in the definitions of the resources are supported.
 Including polymorphic value[x] fields.
 2. Full JSON/BSON Marshal and Unmarshal support.
 Fields of type Resource are unmarshalled into an IResource interface, which each StructureDefinition implements.
 3. ValueSets that have a required binding are implemented as structs for easier use.